-1. This form paragraph must be used in all Office Actions when a prior art rejection is made in an application with an

-2. This form paragraph should only be used ONCE in an Office action.
+- 1. This form paragraph must be used in all Office Actions when a prior art rejection is made in an application with an actual filing date on or after March 16, 2013 that claims priority to, or the benefit of, an application filed before March 16, 2013. - 2.
+This form paragraph should only be used ONCE in an Office action.